Special program: Environmental stewardship (school groups only)

 Cross-curricular skills: Actualisation of potential, cooperation, use of critical judgement.

-*Please note that this program is only available on Tuesdays for a group of 26 young people.
+*Please note that this program is only available on Tuesdays for two groups of 26 young people.

 RESERVE HERE